Andrew-Morozko/SOCKSForce/README.md

 Requests to `my.domain.name` will be received by SOCKSForce, wrapped into a SOCKS5 connection and proxied through specified SOCKS server transparently to other programs.

-**NOTE**: listening on privileged ports like 80 or 443 is forbidden for non-root processes Run `sudo setcap 'cap_net_bind_service=+ep' /path/to/SOCKSForce` to allow it.
+**NOTE**: listening on privileged ports like 80 or 443 is forbidden for non-root processes.
+Run `sudo setcap 'cap_net_bind_service=+ep' /path/to/SOCKSForce` to allow it.
 If `setcap` is unavailable you have to run `SOCKSForce` as root.